 Introduction

-During a recent visit to the Louvre Museum in Paris, I encountered a captivating sculpture that left a lasting impression: Time Lifting up Virtue and the Arts, attributed to Honoré Pellé, a French sculptor active in the late 17th century.
+During a recent visit to the Louvre Museum in Paris, I came across a captivating sculpture that stayed with me.
+It is called Time Lifting up Virtue and the Arts and is attributed to Honoré Pellé, a French sculptor from the late 17th century.

 Unveiling the Ambiguity